fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 # Pathologic-2-Incomplete-Mod-Files

-### Working Mod Title: Pathologic 2: Chono Hun
+### Working Mod Title: Pathologic 2 - Chono Hun

-This is basically a mod trying to incorporate my fanfic ideas into game scenarios.
+This is basically a mod trying to incorporate my fanfiction ideas into game scenarios.
 It's in a very incomplete, uncohesive state right now.

-Right now I know how to create dialog, so the mod currently has a few extra dialog options in existing conversations and a few new conversations.

 ### Goal of this mod:
 The main idea for this mod came from the difference I felt playing a cheat/noncheat run.
 This mod records if intended difficulty is turned off, and reflects that in some story changes.
 I've also added some new dialog ideas I had.